WHAT REASONING IS AND

 simply memorize and repeat it.
 Reasoning allows us to connect the

-dots provided by plain facts, so that we can deduce implications and draw reliable inferences,
+dots provided by plain facts, so we can deduce implications and draw reliable inferences,

 which can in turn be usefully applied, and thus advance to a more